kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->
 Users can confirm that the feature is active and functioning by inspecting the status fields exposed by the controller.
 Specifically:
+- Check the HPA condition to verify if `ExternalMetricFallbackActive` is currently active
 - Check `.status.currentMetrics[].external.fallbackActive` to verify if fallback is currently active
 - Check `.status.currentMetrics[].external.consecutiveFailureCount` to see the current failure count